olafuroskar/Bridging-Labs/plugins/lsl_flutter/README.md

 ## 🚀 Getting started

-Before using `lsl_flutter`, ensure:

-- You are targeting a platform supported by both Flutter and LSL (i.e., not web).
+Before using `lsl_flutter`, ensure you are targeting a platform supported by both Flutter and LSL (i.e., not web).
-- For mobile, you may need to include the LSL native libraries in your project’s platform folders.

 Install via `pubspec.yaml`: